 EntheosWeb.com is a great example of a site with descriptive menu items.
-They used drupal templates, WordPress templates, flash website templates and ecommerce templates, because people are searching with those keywords.
+They used Joomla templates, WordPress templates, landing page templates, and ecommerce templates because people are searching with those keywords.

 I see a lot of blogs with menu items labeled “what we do,” “who we are,” “our latest jobs” and so on.

 As far as search engines are concerned, this is almost meaningless.
 No customer or potential buyer comes to a search engine and types in “what we do.”
 So, those labels don’t help users and aren’t search-friendly.